DattatreyaReddy/cultify/README.md

 ### Safe Practices

-- Never commit `.env` file (already in `.gitignore`)
+- Always use GitHub Secrets for credentials (never commit them)
-- Store credentials only in GitHub Secrets
+- GitHub Secrets are encrypted and never exposed in logs
-- Rotate cookies when they expire
+- Rotate curl command when cookies expire (every 7-30 days)
-- Use repository secrets for sensitive data

-### What Gets Committed

-Safe to commit:
+- Keep your repository private if you prefer extra security
+- Never commit `.env` files or credentials to git

+### Why GitHub Secrets Are Safe

+When you use GitHub Secrets:
+- Values are encrypted at rest
+- Never visible in workflow logs
+- Only accessible during workflow execution
+- Cannot be read by anyone (including you) after saving
+- Not included in forked repositories

+### What's In Your Repository

+Your forked repository contains only:
 - Source code (`index.js`, `config.js`)
-- Workflow files
+- Workflow configuration (`.github/workflows/book-class.yml`)
 - Documentation
-- Dependencies
+- Dependencies list

-Never commit:
-- `.env` file
-- Personal curl commands
-- Session cookies
-- Authentication tokens
+Your credentials stay in Secrets (not in code).

 ### Token Expiration